These are Free GPX Tracts from Capt'Jon & Bairdman

 This is a loop to waterloo area and back.

-There are no gas, or food stops on this loop.
-Bring what you need
+There are no food stops on this loop.
+Bring what you need, or eat GAS station food.

 LTAR TN Fayetteville 140miles